jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 The nearly identical public/private scores show **no significant overfitting**, but the overall ranking remains low.
 This is expected: the model uses only basic per-base features (base identity, position, and experiment label) and a simple linear regression optimizer, without any structural features, signal smoothing, or deep learning.

-### Takeaway
+#### Takeaway

 Despite its simplicity, the model captures a surprising amount of signal in the SHAPE dataset.
 It serves as a clear demonstration that:

 - RNA reactivity patterns contain predictable linear components,
-- sparse feature engineering can scale to very long sequences, and
+- sparse feature engineering can scale to very long sequences,
-- even a basic model provides a strong baseline for understanding the data before moving to more expressive architectures.
+- even a basic model provides a strong baseline for understanding the data before moving to more complex architectures.

 ## Lightweight Linear Baseline Notebook
 <a id="RNA folding-notebook"></a>